Prepayment impact calculator

 How this calculator works

-See how lump-sum or recurring prepayments shorten your mortgage and reduce interest.
+See exactly how lump-sum or recurring prepayments shorten your mortgage amortization and reduce total interest — with dollar-by-dollar precision.

 Inputs you will need